infogile-api/docs/concepts/model.md

 # Infogile Model

+Infogile's model is in its basic setting quite simple, you have a definition of how data is structured and you have data matching that structure.

 ## ObjectDefinintion
 As with anywhere you keep structured data you need to have a definition of that structure.
 In Infogile, the type definition is called an *ObjectDefintion*.
 An *ObjectDefinition* is in it's simplest form just defining the fields an